milesmcc/shynet/GUIDE.md

 1. Pull the latest version of Shynet using `docker pull milesmcc/shynet:latest`.
 If you don't have Docker installed, [install it](https://docs.docker.com/get-docker/).

 2. Have a PostgreSQL server ready to go.
 This can be on the same machine as the deployment, or elsewhere.
-You'll just need a username, password, host, and port (default is `5432`).
+You'll just need a username, password, host, and port.
 (For info on how to setup a PostgreSQL server on Ubuntu, follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)).

 3. Configure an environment file for Shynet.
 (For example, create a file called `.env`.)
 Be sure to swap out the variables below with the correct values for your setup.
 (The comments refer to the lines that follow.
 Note that Docker is weird with quotes, so it tends to be better to omit them from your env file.)